Vincent's Post-Mortem - Going "All-In" on Devilish Double Down

 Introduction

 Hey, this is Vincent Ridpath.
 I was one of the programmers for Devilish Double Down.
+This game was completed in 3 weeks for my Game Design II class.
 I implemented a simple dialogue system, and I worked back and forth with Dameron on the turn-based combat system and enemy functionality.
 I also ended up creating all of the menu widgets and implemented the sound effects and music that were provided by our artists.
 Based on the Kanban board, where I assigned the size based on approximately how long I believe it took to implement, I should have worked about 26 hours on the project.
 Some items were assigned to both me and Dameron, so I split my estimate on those.
 I would say that the 26 hour estimate is probably fairly accurate, however a decent amount of additional hours were spent discussing design and development among the team as well.

 Difficulties